BrentFarris/TheLastValkyrie/docs/commander-x16-video-memory.md

 LDA #$20
 STA $9F22 ; Set primary address bank to 0, stride to 2

-; VPOKE 0,0,1
-; VPOKE 0,1,8
-; The following is the same as the above
+; The following is the same as VPOKE 0,0,1

 ; Set the character to "B"
 LDA #0